vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 audible, form.
 41

-According to the Dī, these *kalās* are also sixteen “attracting” divine energies, Kāmākarṣinīand so on, which are to be worshipped in this *cakra* during the *pūjā* .
+According to the Dī , these *kalās* are also sixteen “attracting” divine energies, Kāmākarṣinīand so on, which are to be worshipped in this *cakra* during the *pūjā* .
 42

-The Dīgives the name of this Mudrā: Sarvavidrāviṇī \(“causing everything to fl ow”\) and, naturally, describes the corresponding hand gesture.
+The Dī gives the name of this Mudrā: Sarvavidrāviṇī \(“causing everything to fl ow”\) and, naturally, describes the corresponding hand gesture.

 “Because its nature is conservation,” it says, “it consists in raising the